Travelling alone for the first time, whether completely alone, with your partner, family or friends, but without an organized structure, scares you?

 Each time, I had a travelling companion and I only spent a few days travelling alone.

-Which destination to choose when travelling alone outside Europe for the first time?
+Which destination to choose when travelling alone for the first time outside of Europe?

 I made my very first solo trip to Asia in 2007, to Indonesia on the islands of Java and Bali.